 Some people believe that the solution to soaring energy costs is a heat pump system.
-Heat pumps generally cost less to operate than central heating and cooling systems, so many people believe they are the way to go.
+Heat pumps generally cost less to operate than other types of HVAC systems, so many people believe they are the way to go.
 But is it true?
 Can a heat pump really help you keep more money in your pocket every month when it comes to your energy bill?

 First, let’s consider how heat pumps work and why they are less expensive.
 In the beginning, a heat pump cost less to install then a central heating and cooling service.
 Heat pumps heat and cool with a single unit, while central heating and central cooling are each a separate unit.
 Clearly, purchasing and installing one unit rather than two saves money.
 During the operating life of the system, heat pumps also cost less because there is less equipment to maintain.